Supreme Court Won’t Hear Challenge to Illinois Ban on ‘Assault Weapons,’ Other Gun Appeals

 The ruling means that the Illinois law will remain on the books.

-Quoting from a previous court ruling, Justice Thomas noted that the AR-15 “is the most popular semi-automatic rifle” in the United States and is “in common use today.”
+Quoting from a previous court ruling, Justice Clarence Thomas noted that the AR-15 “is the most popular semi-automatic rifle” in the United States and is “in common use today.”

-The petitioners in the case applied for a preliminary injunction to halt enforcement of the law, taking the position that it violated their right to “keep and bear Arms” under the Second Amendment.
+The petitioners in the case applied for a preliminary injunction to halt enforcement of the law, taking the position that it violated their right to “keep and bear arms” under the Second Amendment.

 But the U.S. Court of Appeals for the Seventh Circuit refused to block the law, finding that “the AR-15 ... is not protected by the Second Amendment.”